halimarefat/DynSmag/README.md

 This code had been developed for OpenFOAM version 4.1 by Ehsan Asgari and an older one by Alberto Passalacqua.
 This version is developed for OpenFOAM-10.

 ## How to use
-In your OpenFOAM case add the following code line to the "system/controlDict" file:
+After installing OpenFOAM-10 using this [instruction](https://openfoam.org/download/10-ubuntu/), in your OpenFOAM case, add the following code line to the "system/controlDict" file:

 ```
 libs ("/path/to/DynSmag.so");
 ```

-and you are good to run the case.
+and change the model to "DynSmag" in "constant/momentumTransport" file.
+Now, you are good to run the case.
 Happy computing!